Thai Sojourn: Vipassana Part 2

 While there were days of deep concentration and peacefulness, these were days when my mind’s old habits fought back to re-assert themselves.
 Doubts, agitation, aggression, my mind threw everything at me to rebel against this insistence on quietude and focus.

 I remember being so worked up on those days that I couldn’t even sit still to meditate.
-I had to get up and walk around, or sweep the grounds to work all the energy off.
+I had to get up and walk around or sweep the grounds to work all the energy off.
 One day I just laid there and watched the doubts and frustration storm past my mind as they worked themselves out.

 But in the end, they helped me learn a lot about myself and life.